aintnorest/wargame/coreRules.md

 ### Movement

-  * **Base Strides and Splitting Movement:** A model has a number of Strides, as determined by its Size Category and character creation.
-Each Stride can be up to the length of the model's base diameter.
-Models that are two sizes larger than a piece of terrain can move over it if their base can reach the other side; this costs 1 Stride.
+* **Base Movement:** A model has a number of Strides determined by its Size Category and character creation.
+Each Stride equals the length of the model's base diameter.

-  * **Climb:** If a model's base can fit on top of a piece of terrain, and the terrain size is greater than or equal to the model's size, the model can climb the terrain.
-To climb, a model loses a number of Strides equal to the terrain size divided by the model size, rounded up.
-The model is then placed within 1/2" of the edge from where it climbed.
-For example, a size 1 model climbing size 4 terrain would lose 4 Strides.
-  * **Prone:** A model that is prone may spend 1 stride to stand up.
-A prone model spends 2 strides to move 1 stride.
-A prone model counts as one size category smaller for determining cover.
-Attacking a prone model that is base to base gains a +1 attack strength.
-A model may fall prone at any time.
+* **Move Action:** During its activation, a model may take one Move action.
+During a Move action, a model may do any combination of the following until it runs out of Strides:
+  * **Standard Move:** Move up to one Stride in any direction.
+  * **Step Over:** Cross terrain up to half the model's size without spending additional Strides.
+  * **Interact:** Spend 1 Stride while in base contact to interact with an objective or terrain.
+  * **Climb:** When a model's base can fit on terrain that is their size or smaller:
+    * Costs 1 Stride per size difference between model and terrain
+    * Place the model within 1/2" of the climbed edge
+    * Example: Size 1 model climbing size 3 terrain spends 2 Strides
+  * **Run:** Spend all remaining Strides to move double distance.
+Cannot attack this activation and gains +1 Defense until next activation.
+  * **Drop Prone:** May drop prone at any time during movement at no Stride cost.

+* **Prone Rules:** A model that is prone:
+  * Spends 1 Stride to stand up
+  * Spends 2 Strides to move 1 Stride while prone
+  * Counts as one size smaller for cover
+  * Grants +1 attack strength to attackers in base contact

 ### Attack